ShapelessCat/tsec/docs/src/main/tut/docs/http4s/auth-scookie.md

 _do not_ use this: the information is not encrypted.
 This is not a stateless authenticator.

 Notes:

-* Choose between one of HMACSHA1, HMACSHA256, HMACSHA384 or HMACSHA512. **Recommended: HMACSHA256.** The main difference between
+* Choose between one of HMACSHA1, HMACSHA256, HMACSHA384 or HMACSHA512. **Recommended: HMACSHA256.** The main difference
-all of these algorithms primarily lies in the difficulty to brute force the key: Higher number means higher search space, thus harder to simply brute force the key.
+  between all of these algorithms primarily lies in the difficulty to brute force the key: Higher number means higher search space, thus harder to simply brute force the key.
 * Can be vulnerable to [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 * [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) doesn't play nice with cookies.
-* User and token backing store as stated above
+* User and token backing store as stated above.
-* Your ID type for your user must have an `Encoder` and `Decoder` instance from circe
+* Your ID type for your user must have an `Encoder` and `Decoder` instance from circe.

 ### Authenticator Creation